AdobeDocs/experience-platform.en/help/web-sdk/use-cases/adobe-analytics.md

 ## Variable mapping

-Experience Edge automatically maps many XDM variables.
-See [Analytics variable mapping in Adobe Experience Edge](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) in the Adobe Analytics implementation guide for a comprehensive variable list of automatically mapped variables.
+The Edge Network automatically maps many XDM variables.
+See [Analytics variable mapping in the Edge Network](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) in the Adobe Analytics implementation guide for a comprehensive variable list of automatically mapped variables.

 Any variables that are not automatically mapped are available as [Context data variables](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/contextdata.html).
 You can then use [Processing rules](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/manage-report-suites/edit-report-suite/report-suite-general/c-processing-rules/c-processing-rules-configuration/processing-rules-about.html) to map context data variables to Analytics variables.
 For example, if you had a custom XDM schema that looked like the following: